explosion/projects/benchmarks/healthsea_spancat/README.md

 # 🪐 spaCy Project: Healthsea-Spancat

-This spaCy project uses the Healthsea dataset to compare the results between the Spancat and NER architecture
+This spaCy project uses the Healthsea dataset to compare the performance between the Spancat and NER architecture.

 ## 📋 project.yml